SUNET/te-canvas-front/README.md

 ## Run as an LTI 1.3 server

 In this scheme, the front end will consist of two parts.
-One is the client-side React app, and the other is a server which handles authentication and forwards API requests to a set of back ends.
+One is the client-side React app, and the other is an LTI server which handles authentication and forwards API requests to a set of back ends.
 This is different from the standalone mode, where API requests are made to a single back end server directly.
 For more detail on this setup, see [te-canvas/doc.md](https://github.com/SUNET/te-canvas/blob/main/doc.md).

-Besides the environment variabled listed under [Configuration](#configuration), you also need the following files at repo root:
+Besides the environment variables listed under [Configuration](#configuration), you also need the following files at repo root:

 - [platforms.json](#platforms.json)
 - ssl.crt